 “When it comes to sports, for example, we have the ability to create near-live highlights in an automated manner.
 The platform is configured ahead of time and based on content analysis, we’re able to create highlights.”

-The Wildmoka clipping platform was tested during this year’s big sporting events.
-The company has been working with beIN Sports.
-For the FIFA World Cup, up to 50 clips were created for each game in up to three different languages and then published on digital channels, with very little human intervention.
+The Wildmoka clipping platform was tested during this year’s big sporting events, working with beIN Sports.
+For the FIFA World Cup, up to 50 clips were created for each game in up to three languages and then published on digital channels, with very little human intervention.

 “For a football game, for example, we’ll detect the fact that it’s a goal, but we’ll also get information about which player, which team and which moment.
 Our algorithm will decide which is the best start and stop for the clip, and will also automatically apply decoration, based on the template, and then publish it.
 Our platform should deliver something in less than a minute after a goal happens.”